EasyPost/easy-ui/.github/CONTRIBUTING.md

 ### One-offs

-We define a one-off as a deviation from best practices.
+- We define a one-off as a deviation from best practices.
 We understand that one-offs are virtually inevitable, so when we create them, we should have a good reason for doing so as creating one-offs adds additional context for contributors and users as well as introduces the possibility of creating inconsistent UX.

 ### Intuitive naming

-Property names should be descriptive and intuitive of what they do.
+- Property names should be descriptive and intuitive of what they do.
 Intuitive names are preferred over descriptive names.
-For example, for a button, `urlLinkDestination` is a descriptive name, but `href` is intuitive.
+For a button, `urlLinkDestination` is a descriptive name, but `href` is intuitive.

 ### Consistent naming

-Properties that have identical purposes across different components should share the same name.
+- Properties that have identical purposes across different components should share the same name.
 Similarly, properties that have identical purposes should also share the same type.
 If one component has a boolean `isValid`, other components that intend to control validity should do the same.

 ### Property dependency

-Although unavoidable at times, we should do our best to not create properties that are dependent upon another.
+- Although unavoidable at times, we should do our best to not create properties that are dependent upon another.
 This helps avoid configurations that lead to invalid states.
 If a component has multiple dependent properties, take a closer look at the overall structure of the component.

 ### Booleans